Tangle contact homology: Introduction

-A consequence of \cref{thm:intro_gluing_kch}, and by known properties of the fully non-commutative knot contact homology for links, we obtain the following. \begin{thm}[\cref{thm:kcc_detects_untangle}] Let $h$ be one of the two handle decompositions described in \cref{sec:explicit_handle_decomp}.
-Then $KCC^\ast(T,h)$ weakly detects the $1$-dimensional $r$-component untangle. \end{thm} \begin{rmk} The definition of weak detection is found in \cref{dfn:weak_detection}.
-The consequence of \cref{thm:intro_gluing_kch} is that $KCC^\ast(T,h)$ is a priori only able to detect tangles for which the isomorphism classes of the modules of oriented binormal geodesics between the tangle and $H$ are isomorphic to those corresponding to $T$.
-This seems like a rather mild restriction, see \cref{ex:weak_detection}. \end{rmk} Knot contact homology of (framed oriented) knots in $\R^3$ is closely related to several smooth knot invariants.
+Knot contact homology of (framed oriented) knots in $\R^3$ is closely related to several smooth knot invariants.
 Some examples include string homology, the cord algebra, the Alexander polynomial and the augmentation polynomial which is closely related to the $A$-polynomial (and also conjectured to be related to a specialization of the HOMFLY-PT polynomial) \cite{ng2005knotii,ng2008framed,cieliebak2017knot,ekholm2018knot}.
 The knot group and its peripheral subgroup can be extracted from the enhanced version of the knot contact homology \cite{ekholm2018a}.